jamieroszel22/docling-pdf-processor/README.md

 - **Multiple Output Formats**: Generate TXT, JSON, and Markdown files
 - **Open WebUI Integration**: Export processed documents for use with Open WebUI

+## Technical Overview

+### PDF Processing Technology Stack

+The Docling PDF Processor combines several powerful technologies to achieve efficient and accurate PDF extraction:

+#### Core Technologies

+- **PyMuPDF (fitz)**: Provides the foundation for PDF access and parsing with its robust and fast C++ backend
+- **Ollama**: Leverages local large language models for text analysis and vision processing
+- **Flask**: Serves the web interface and API endpoints
+- **ThreadPoolExecutor**: Enables parallel processing of PDF pages

+#### Processing Methodology

+The PDF extraction process follows these key steps:

+1. **Document Loading**: PyMuPDF loads the PDF document and identifies individual pages
+2. **Text Extraction**: For each page:
+   - Extract raw text preserving positions and formatting
+   - Identify and extract text blocks and paragraphs
+   - Preserve document hierarchy (headings, paragraphs, lists)

+3. **Parallel Processing**: Multiple pages are processed simultaneously using Python's ThreadPoolExecutor:
+   - Each page is processed in a separate thread
+   - Results are collected and combined in the correct order
+   - Configurable thread count balances speed vs. resource usage

+4. **Vision Model Analysis** (optional):
+   - For complex documents, vision models can analyze page images
+   - Improves extraction of tables, complex layouts, and images
+   - Uses Ollama vision models to interpret visual elements
+   - Significantly enhances accuracy but increases processing time

+5. **Output Generation**:
+   - Text files (.txt): Pure text content with minimal formatting
+   - JSON files (.json): Structured data with metadata and hierarchy
+   - Markdown files (.md): Preserves formatting for human readability
+   - Metadata: Information about document structure and processing stats

+### Technical Differentiation

+What makes the Docling PDF Processor different from other solutions:

+- **Local Processing**: All processing happens on your machine with no data sent to external services
+- **Model Flexibility**: Works with any Ollama model you have installed
+- **Adaptive Processing**: Can use lightweight text-only processing for speed or vision processing for complex documents
+- **Optimized Performance**: Parallel processing dramatically reduces processing time for large documents
+- **Open WebUI Integration**: Purpose-built for seamless integration with Open WebUI RAG systems

 ## Installation

 ### Prerequisites